ARhaman/EGANs-vs.GMM/README.md

 https://doi.org/10.48550/arXiv.2411.19875

-Al-Fakih, A., Koeshidayatullah, A., Mukerji, T., & Kaka, S. I. (2024).
-"Enhanced anomaly detection in well log data through the application of ensemble GANs," Journal of Geophysical Research.
-License
-This project is licensed under the Apache License 2.0.

 ## Acknowledgments
 Tapan Mukerji, A., Koeshidayatullah, and SanLinn I. Kaka for their support and guidance throughout this project.
 The Python community and contributors to the libraries used in this project.